marsqing/libinput-three-finger-drag/README.md

 OSX users will miss the three-finger-drag feature when switch to Linux.
 With that feature, you can easily select text or drag something around.
 On Linux, there are two common options to achieve this:
 1. [mtrack](https://github.com/p2rkw/xf86-input-mtrack)

-set the following options in xorg.conf and you get three-finger-track
+set the following options in xorg.conf and you get three-finger-drag
 ```
 Option "SwipeUpButton" "1"
 Option "SwipeDownButton" "1"